Centre of Applied Research Technology

 Project

-The project “Measuring safety in aviation – developing metrics for Safety Management Systems” will be executed by the Aviation Academy of the Amsterdam University of Applied Sciences with a wide range of partners, including authorities, universities and companies.
-The project will last from September 2015 to August 2019 and be financed through a RAAK Pro grant of the Dutch Ministry of Education.
+The project Measuring safety in Aviation has been executed by the Amsterdam University of Applied Sciences with a wide range of partners, including authorities, universities and companies.

-The scope of the project is to:
+The scope of the project was to:

 • Assess the suitability of existing safety performance indicators;